 Cuma Ozkan presented a chapter of his dissertation titled, "Contesting Sinicization: Chinese Muslims’ Intellectual Productions as a Way of Preserving their Cultural and Religious Identities" at the Graduate Student Colloquium on Middle Eastern & Islamic Studies.
 This event was Co-Organized By Diyanet Islamic Research Institute & Ali Vural Ak Center For Global Islamic Studies at George Mason University, Lanham, MD, April 9, 2016.

-Jason Sprague, PhD Candidate:
+Jason Sprague, PhD Candidate presented the following:

 - "Odawa Catholicism, the American State, and the Protestant Mission", 2015 Great Lakes History Conference, Grand Valley State University, Allendale, Michigan, October 9, 2015.

 - "Kin, Commerce, and Catholicism: The Odawa of L’Arbre Croche and the Issue of Catholic Native American Neutrality in Pontiac’s War", 2015 Native American and Indigenous Studies Association Annual Meeting in Washington, D.C., June 5, 2015

 - "The Odawa Mission: Education and the Development of Catholicism in Northern Michigan" at the James A. Rawley Conference at the University of Nebraska - Lincoln on April 2, 2016.

 Emma Rifai, PhD Pre-Candidate presented, "Fashioning Identities: New Relationships with Fashion and Modesty in Turkey" at the Doing the Body in the 21st Century Conference, The University of Pittsburgh on March 31-April 2, 2016.